TimonPost/quinn/docs/book/src/network-introduction.md

 |   **Reliable Sequenced**     |    Only old     |      No         |     Sequenced   |   Only newest

 Unreliability gives great uncertainty with a lot of freedom, while reliability gives great certainty with costs in speed and freedom.
-That is why protocols such as QUIC, RUDP, SCTP, QUIC, netcode, laminar are build on UDP instead of TCP.
+That is why protocols such as QUIC, RUDP, SCTP, QUIC, netcode, laminar are built on UDP instead of TCP.
-UDP gives the end user more control over the transmission then TCP is able to do.
+UDP gives the end-user more control over the transmission than TCP can do.

 ## 3. Issues with TCP